CS2613-WI2023/journal-athuduku/README.md

 ```

 For example:
-> Using math module we can use many function like
+> Using the math module we can use many functions like
 > - ceil
 > - floor
 > - pow